Civil Rights Act of 1866: Aftermath and consequences

-After Johnson's veto was overridden the measure became law.
+After Johnson's veto was overridden, the measure became law.
 Despite this victory, even some Republicans who had supported the goals of the Civil Rights Act began to doubt that Congress possessed the constitutional power to turn those goals into laws.
 The experience encouraged both radical and moderate Republicans to seek Constitutional guarantees for black rights, rather than relying on temporary political majorities.

 The activities of groups such as the Ku Klux Klan (KKK) undermined the act, meaning that it failed to immediately secure the civil rights of African Americans.

 While it has been de jure illegal in the U.S. to discriminate in employment and housing on the basis of race since 1866, federal penalties were not provided for until the second half of the 20th century (with the passage of related civil rights legislation), which meant remedies were left to the individuals involved: because those being discriminated against had limited or no access to legal assistance, this often left many victims of discrimination without recourse.

 There have been an increasing number of remedies provided under this act since the second half of the 20th century, including the landmark Jones v.
 Mayer and Sullivan v.
 Little Hunting Park, Inc. decisions in 1968.

+Legislative Breakdown

+S. 61 was brought to a floor vote in the chambers of the US Senate on April 6, 1866.
+Three political parties were present.
+The Republican Party voted 32 in favor, 4 against.
+The Democratic Party voted 0 in favor, 11 against, and the Unconditional Unionists voted 12 in favor, 0 against.
+1 member did not vote.

+It was brought to a floor vote in the US House of Representatives on April 9, 1866.
+Four political parties were present to vote in the House of Representatives on the motion to pass S. 61.
+The Republican Party voted 117 in favor, 2 against.
+The Democratic Party voted 0 in favor, 33 against.
+The Unconditional Unionists voted 4 in favor, 0 against.
+21 members did not vote.